 Real-World Example: Fence Failure

 A homeowner built a fence using UC3-treated timber (above ground rating) for fence posts set in concrete.
-Within three years, the posts failed at ground level.
-The UC3 treatment was insufficient for ground contact, allowing decay to begin where moisture accumulated.
-Rebuilding with UC4-treated posts extended service life beyond 15 years, with no signs of decay after a decade.
+Within three years, the posts snapped at ground level.
+The UC3 treatment wasn't designed for constant soil contact, and decay started right where moisture collected around the base.
+Rebuilding with UC4-treated posts meant the replacement fence showed no signs of decay after a decade.

 Key takeaways:

-- Selecting the correct treatment class is just as important as choosing the right timber grade or size
+- Choosing the correct treatment class is just as important as picking the right timber grade or dimensions

-- Match treatment class to actual exposure conditions, not assumptions
+- Match treatment to real exposure conditions, not optimistic assumptions

-- Ground contact always requires Use Class 4 minimum
+- Ground contact always needs Use Class 4 minimum—no exceptions for posts or landscaping

-- Field-treat all cut ends – untreated cuts are failure points
+- Field-treat all cut ends; untreated cuts are where failures almost always begin

-- Consider whole-life cost, not just initial purchase price
+- Consider whole-life cost, not just what you pay at the checkout

-- Follow safety precautions when handling and disposing of treated timber
+- Take basic safety precautions when handling and disposing of treated timber

 FAQ – Timber Treatment

-Yes, but interior use usually does not require heavy treatment (UC3/4/5).
-Use Class 1 (untreated) is typically sufficient for dry indoor applications.
-If treated timber is used indoors (e.g., for termite protection), ensure it's fully dry to minimize odors and use appropriate ventilation.
-Some treatments may have strong odors initially and require airing out.
+Yes, but interior use rarely needs heavy treatment (UC3/4/5).
+Use Class 1 (untreated) is usually fine for dry indoor applications.
+If treated timber is used indoors—for example, for termite protection in vulnerable regions—make sure it's fully dry first to minimise odours, and provide decent ventilation while it airs out.
+Some treatments have a noticeable smell initially, which fades over a few weeks.
+Opening a window usually does the trick.

-No. Treatment resists decay but does not prevent water absorption or make timber waterproof.
-Treated timber will still swell, shrink, and absorb moisture.
-Good design details (flashing, sloping surfaces, drainage gaps, ventilation) are still essential.
-Some treatments may reduce water absorption slightly, but timber should never be considered waterproof.
-For water-exposed applications, proper detailing is as important as treatment.
+No. Treatment resists decay but doesn't stop water absorption or make timber waterproof.
+Treated timber will still swell, shrink, and take on moisture.
+Good design—flashing, sloping surfaces, drainage gaps, ventilation—is still essential.
+Some treatments may slightly reduce water uptake, but timber should never be relied on as a waterproof material.
+If water can sit against it, problems will eventually develop regardless of treatment class.